21104988d/the-project_v2/setup_guide.md

 ## 5. Running the Frontend Application

 This project is a static React application.
-You can serve it locally using any simple HTTP server.
+You must first build the production assets, then serve them locally using any simple HTTP server.
 A common choice is the `serve` package.

-1.  **Install `serve` (if you don't have it):**
+1.  **Build the Production Assets:**
     ```bash
+    npx vite build
+    ```
+    This will generate a `dist/` directory containing the production build.

+2.  **Install `serve` (if you don't have it):**
+    ```bash
     npm install -g serve
     ```

-2.  **Serve the project root directory:**
+3.  **Serve the production build directory:**
     ```bash
-    serve .
+    serve dist
     ```

 The command will output a local URL (e.g., `http://localhost:3000`).
 Open this URL in your browser to use the dApp.
+If you see missing icons or a black screen, check the browser console for 404 errors and ensure all required assets are present in the correct directory.